Technical Note 1101

 Note: For information about automating SFTP file transfers using Reflection for Secure IT command line utilities, see Technical Note 2126.

-SFTP transfers can also be automated using a recorded script.
-For information about using an FTP Client script see Technical Note 1308.
+SFTP transfers can also be automated using a recorded script instead of using the COM API.
+For more information on FTP Client scripts, see Technical Note 1308.

 To automate file transfers, Attachmate Technical Support recommends first setting up an authentication method that does not require user input, such as Public Key Authentication with an empty passphrase.
 It is possible to send a password in your program; however, the security risk is greater when plain text passwords are saved in source code.